Charlotte Amalie of Hesse-Wanfried: Husband's involvement in the Hungarian War of Independence

-In 1706, during the Habsburg peace negotiations with Rákóczi, Princess Charlotte Amalie was able to see her husband again, because it was hoped that she could influence her husband to accept the terms of the treaty In February 1711, she met her husband again in Nitra after the prince left Hungary but by this point in time the couple were completely estranged and her husband was openly carrying on an affair with the princess Sienawski who like her lover was involved in the anti-Habsburg insurrections in Hungary, which she financially and politically supported.
+In 1706, during the Habsburg peace negotiations with Rákóczi, Princess Charlotte Amalie was able to see her husband again, because it was hoped that she could influence her husband to accept the terms of the treaty.
+In February 1711, she met her husband again in Nitra after the prince left Hungary but by this point in time the couple were completely estranged and her husband was openly carrying on an affair with the princess Sienawski who like her lover was involved in the anti-Habsburg insurrections in Hungary, which she financially and politically supported.

-The relationship between Charlotte and her husband were now completely broken.
+The relationship between Charlotte and her husband was now completely broken.

 He went into exile in Paris in 1713 after rejecting the treaty and an amnesty for himself.

 Death

 In the late autumn of 1721 she went to the Parisian monastery of Chases-Midi.
 While there she had to have a tooth extracted on February 16, 1722.
 This was followed by a tooth ulcer and fever, whereupon she was bled by a doctor.
 Charlotte Amalie was said to have seen in a dream about 20 years before the scene of her death both the room and the man who would give her the last drink, and that in Paris she recognized this man, the physician Helvetius, and the room, the bedroom of an apartment rented for her, and pointed this out to her companion.

 She died shortly afterwards, on 18 February 1722, and was buried in the cemetery of the monastery.
 The monastery and cemetery were plundered during the French Revolution, and her grave was destroyed.